On the spot-futures no-arbitrage relations in commodity markets: The optimal production-trading problem

 Since it is likely that $v_{rr}$ is negative because $U$ is concave, one recovers the expected result that the agent holds a long position if futures prices are exhibiting a positive trend.
 Moreover, $\theta^*$ is similar to the Sharpe ratio, a tradeoff between the expected trend of the futures prices compared to their volatility.

-\begin{rem} To rigorously solve the optimization problem, one should prove that the Cauchy problem (\ref{HJB}, \ref{terminal}) admits a unique solution with the required regularity together with a verification theorem.
+Notice that, to rigorously solve the optimization problem, one should prove that the Cauchy problem (\ref{HJB}, \ref{terminal}) admits a unique solution with the required regularity together with a verification theorem.
 This could be achieved using the techniques developed in, e.g., Pham (2002 \cite{pham02}) for quite a large class of multidimensional stochastic volatility models.
-However adapting such a method to our setting would be very technical and would go far beyond the scope of this paper. \end{rem}
+Adapting such a method to our setting would however go far beyond the scope of the present article.